hauke96/db-route-finder/README.md

 * `from`: The Station name where your journey starts.
 * `from-departure`: The earliest time you are willing to depart.
 * `to`: The Station you want to go to.
-* `to-departure`: The earliest time you want to head back home.
+* `to-departure`: Optional: The earliest time you want to head back home.
+If not present, the `from-departure` day will be used at 4pm.

 ## Example

 `npm run start "Hamburg Hbf" "2021-12-14 07:23" Fulda "2021-12-14 14:50"`

+`npm run start "Hamburg Hbf" "2021-12-14 07:23" Fulda` which is equivalent to `npm run start "Hamburg Hbf" "2021-12-14 07:23" Fulda "2021-12-14 16:00"`

 ## Help